NCI-HTAN-Jamborees/Validation-of-CAF-Subtypes/README.md

 3. Functional annotated relationships

 #### MERFISH Test
 We used the DEG table (Supplementary Table 3, CAF reference) to detect overlapping genes between the MERFISH panel and define MERFISH-specific CAF subtype signatures.
-Subtype signature scores were calculated as the mean expression of all genes in the signature for each cell.
+Subtype signature scores were calculated as the mean expression of all genes in the signature for each cell `scanpy gene_scores()`.
 <br>
 ![Panel harmonization between sample MERFISH+CODEX](/images/PanelHarmony.png)
 <br>